International crisis: Types

 With the exception of a justification of hostilities, the study of international crises assumes that neither side actually wants to go to war, but must be visibly prepared to do so.

 Strategies

-George's book presents an overview of the process and conflicting goals of crisis management as well as many examples.
-He discusses a number of strategies, including:
+A book edited by Alexander L. George, an American behavioral scientist, presents an overview of the process and conflicting goals of crisis management as well as many examples.
+It discusses a number of strategies, including: